portada-git/developers_portada_project_documentation/DevelopersManual.md

 ### Content Extractor Configuration

-Content extractors or analyzers oriented to extraction will be configured using a JSON file, whose structure allows managing the instantiation and execution of one or more extractors, whether they have a "regex" or "openAI" approach.
+Content extractors or analyzers oriented to extraction will be configured using a JSON file, whose structure allows managing the instantiation and execution of one or more extractors, whether they have a "regex" or "openai" approach.

 Often, the information to be extracted can respond to more than one textual pattern within the same news, section or newspaper.
 This forces us to work with more than one analyzer (one for each existing text pattern).
 For example, in the Diario de Barcelona, ​​in the same section on arrived vessels, there are two types of textual patterns: those that detail the characteristics of the trip, the vessel and the cargo transported: "From [PORT_OF_DEPARTURE] [, PORT_OF_CALL[, ... [and LAST_PORT_OF_CALL]]] in [TIME] [DAYS_HOURS], [TYPE_VESSEL] [VESSEL_NAME]..." , and those that report on coastal vessels, which instead of detailing each ship, report the number of vessels and the cargo they carry between them all.
 In this case, the textual pattern is: "In addition, [NUMBER_OF_VESSELS] vessels from the coast of this principality are heading to port with [DETAIL_OF_THE_CARGO]".
 As these are such different patterns, it will be necessary to define them separately.